 Inside: Looking for kid's Valentine’s Day Party ideas?
 Get these super fun, super simple ideas for a low prep party your kids are sure to remember.
 There are some affiliate links included in this post, which means at no extra cost to you I earn a small advertising fee if you buy through that link.

 Do you ever find yourself asking your kids how there day was at school, only to get the same answer, “I don’t remember.”?
 Well a Valentine’s Day party is sure to be full of fun activities that they will remember.
-Here are some great valentine's day party ideas to give your kids a memorable Valentine’s Day party.
+Here are some easy ideas to celebrate Valentine's Day with the whole class.

 My daughter's teachers usually invite parents to help plan the party and we are lucky to always have an awesome response from parents at our school.
 These ideas would be perfect for teachers or parents to pull off at school- or even for a party at home!

 These ideas use basic materials and can be set up with very little prep.
 WINNING.